 Faux Leather vs. Real Leather vs. Bonded Leather

 Now that we know what is faux leather, let’s see how it is different from real leather and bonded leather.

 Faux leather is derived from synthetic materials that mimic the appearance and texture of genuine leather and do not include animal hide at all.
 Whereas real leather is genuine leather derived from animal skin.
-Bonded leather is made from the scraps and fibres left over from manufacturing genuine leather, mixed with a polyurethane binder.
-The scraps of leather are first made into a pulp and then stuck to a fibre which is then coated with polyurethane and embossed to give Bonded leather the appearance of genuine leather.
+Bonded leather is made from the scraps and fibers left over from manufacturing genuine leather, mixed with a polyurethane binder.
+The scraps of leather are first made into a pulp and then stuck to a fiber which is then coated with polyurethane and embossed to give Bonded leather the appearance of genuine leather.

 Real leather has natural imperfections and has a natural grain pattern and is soft to feel.
 Faux leather has a uniform and consistent appearance whereas bonded leather is the easiest to spot, it looks most synthetic, like plastic, and is thinner than real or faux leather.